 Beth Marchitelli, DVM is a veterinarian with 4 Paws Farewell which provides home hospice and home euthanasia for pets.
 Our veterinarians work closely with 4 Paws Farewell when clients desire home visits concerning the end of life issues.
 More information about the services of 4 Paws Farewell can found here: http://4pawsfarewell.com/.

 4 Paws Farewell was established to help pet families navigate the difficult process of end-of-life decision making and care.
 They offer quality of life consultations, veterinary hospice and palliative care services, and home euthanasia.
 They are committed to providing our pet companions with the very best care and comfort during their final days.
 They provide services to Asheville, NC and surrounding areas within fifty minutes of downtown Asheville.

 Losing a pet friend and companion can be heartbreaking.
 Whether it is a sudden or planned goodbye, it is an emotional time.
 We understand the strength and specialness of the animal-human bond.
-On the first and third Monday of each month at 7:00pm, we are hosting a Pet Loss Grief Support Group from 5:30-6:30pm.
+On the first Tuesday of each month, Four Seasons Compassion for Life will be hosting a Pet Loss Grief Support Group from 5:30-6:30pm.
 The monthly meeting will be held at a new location: 373 Biltmore Ave, near Mission Hospital.
 This group is for anyone who is grieving the loss of an animal companion and needs further support.
 This is a free monthly meeting.
 Everyone welcome but out of respect to other participants, please leave pets at home.